 Gender and sexual minorities

 The first LGBT+ employee network was established at Bayer as early as the 1990s.
 These groups operate under the name BLEND and are active in 14 countries where Bayer has operations.
 BLEND groups seek to highlight LGBT+ issues and promote the inclusion of sexual minorities in the work culture.
 In 2019, Bayer was recognized by several sexual minority organizations as an LGBT+ positive company.

 Bayer's personnel in Finland in figures.

-Personnel count: 1.000 (2020) Gender distribution: 60% women, 40% men 44.5 years Average age of employees: Sickness absence rate: 3.5% Accidents: 9 (in 2020) Annual personnel turnover: 1.0% Gender distribution 2019 (2018) 40.5% (40.4%)
+Personnel count: 1061 (2021)

+Gender distribution: 58.3% women, 41.7% men

+Average age of employees: 44 years

+Sickness absence rate: 3.5%

+10 (in 2021)

+Annual personnel turnover:

+Accidents:

+58.3 % (60 %) Women

-59.5% (59.6%) Bayer in Finland Bayer Finland is a subsidiary of the German pharmaceutical company Bayer AG.
-Bayer Finland's special expertise lies in products based on polymer-based drug delivery, with contraceptive coils and implants generating annually more than a billion euros in sales.
-Bayer transferred its Bayer Nordic headquarters for the Nordic and Baltic region to Finland in 2011.
+Bayer in Finland

+Bayer Oy is a subsidiary of the German pharmaceutical company Bayer AG.
+Bayer Oy's special expertise lies in products utilizing polymer-based drug delivery, with contraceptive coils and implants generating annually more than a billion euros in sales.

+Bayer Nordic SE is Bayer's regional organization in Northern Europe.
+In addition to Finland, the organization comprises six independent companies from Denmark, Norway, Sweden, Estonia, Latvia, and Lithuania.
+Bayer Nordic's headquarters have been in Espoo since 2011.

+Both companies also use the name Bayer Finland in their Finnish operations.

 Bayer is a global enterprise with core competencies in the life science fields of health care and agriculture.
 Our products and services are designed to benefit people and improve quality of life.
 The product portfolio in Finland includes Bayer's prescription drugs, over-the-counter products, agricultural crop protection agents and control substances.

 Our international operations in Finland focus on prescription drugs: their research and development, production, and export of contraceptives to over 130 countries.

-1945 Three Finns - Henrik Stenbäck, Fritz Welcher and Max Staudinger - founded a company called Oy Stewesta Ab.
+Three Finns - Henrik Stenbäck, Fritz Welcher and Max Staudinger - founded a company called Oy Stewesta Ab.
 The company represented German chemical industry in Finland.

-949 Manufacturing of food and pharmaceuticals was incorporated into a separate company, and this company was named Leiras.
-1992 Leiras Oy was founded (prior to that, the company operated under several names, including Huhtamäki Oy Leiras, and several other pharmaceutical companies were merged with it).
-2011 Bayer Schering Pharma Oy started to operate under the name Bayer Finland.
+Manufacturing of food and pharmaceuticals was incorporated into a separate company, and this company was named Leiras.

+Leiras Oy was founded.
+Prior to that, the company operated under several names, including Huhtamäki Oy Leiras, and several other pharmaceutical companies were merged with it.

+Bayer Schering Pharma Oy started to operate under the name Bayer Oy.

 Bayer transferred its headquarters for the Northern European operations, i.e. Bayer Nordic, to Finland.

-1946 Huhtamäki Oy was founded.
+Huhtamäki Oy was founded.

-1958

 Part of Stewesta's share capital was transferred to Bayer.
 In 1967, the name of the company was changed to Oy Suomen Bayer Ab.

-1996

 Schering AG acquired Leiras Oy.

-2006 Bayer AG acquired Schering Oy.
+Bayer AG acquired Schering Oy.